josephwright/josephwright.github.io/_posts/2010-05-22-promoting-xparse.md

 tags:
   - xparse
 ---
 I've had a few chances in recent weeks to promote the [`xparse`](https://ctan.org/pkg/xparse) package.
-Regular readers will know that xparse is part of the efforts of the [LaTeX3 Project](https://www.latex-project.org/latex3.html), and is meant to provide a replacement for `\newcommand`, _etc._, for creating document macros.
-The promotions have come up where there are things that are hard to do with `\newcommand` but easy with xparse.
+Regular readers will know that `xparse` is part of the efforts of the [LaTeX3 Project](https://www.latex-project.org/latex3.html), and is meant to provide a replacement for `\newcommand`, _etc._, for creating document macros.
+The promotions have come up where there are things that are hard to do with `\newcommand` but easy with `xparse`.
 One example was creating an [optional argument for a macro but giving it in normal braces](http://www.latex-community.org/forum/viewtopic.php?f=46&amp;t=8881).
-With xparse, this is pretty straight forward
+With `xparse`, this is pretty straight forward

 <!-- {% raw %} -->
 ```latex